acne

 Boxcar scars are a type of acne scar with broad depressions, but have steep and sharp defined edges.

-Because boxcar scars have more clearly defined and steeper edges than rolling scars, it is more difficult to smooth them out and blend them into the surrounding skin.
+Because boxcar scars have more clearly defined and steeper edges than rolling scars, it is more difficult to treat them and blend them into the surrounding skin.

 How To Treat Boxcar Scars: